 - i.
 The US General Services Administration (GSA) sets domestic travel per diem rates for meals and incidental expenses based on geographical area. - ii.
 The US Department of State (DoS) sets international per diem rates based on geographic area and dates of travel. - iii.
 The University strongly encourages Travelers to use the GSA per diems for meals and incidentals for domestic travel and the DoS per diem rates for international travel.
-However, Travelers may choose to submit either the federal per diem amounts or actual incurred expenses up to the federal per diem amount. - The same method of reimbursement (federal per diem rates or actuals up to the federal per diem rate) must be used for the entire trip; Travelers may not request reimbursement of actual expenses for one portion of a trip and per diem for the remainder - iv.
+However, Travelers may choose to submit either the federal per diem amounts or actual incurred expenses up to the federal per diem amount. - The same method of reimbursement (federal per diem rates or actuals up to the federal per diem rate) must be used for the entire trip; Travelers may not request reimbursement of actual expenses for one portion of a trip and per diem for the remainder. - iv.
 The first and last calendar day of travel will be reimbursed at 75% of the respective per diem rate as noted in the federal per diem schedule.

-If a meal is provided on the first or last day of travel, the 75% per diem rate is calculated first, and the full per diem amount for the meal provided is then subtracted from the 75% per diem rate. - v.
-Day trips of less than twelve (12) hours of travel time do not qualify for per diem rate reimbursement. - vi.
+- v.
+If a meal is provided on the first or last day of travel, the full per diem amount of the meal provided should be subtracted from the full daily rate, and the traveler is allowed 75% of that - vi.
+Day trips of less than twelve (12) hours of travel time do not qualify for per diem rate reimbursement. - vii.
 First and last days of travel are always 75% of the destination meals per diem rate.
-No clock times are used to determine travel date meals. - vii.
+No clock times are used to determine travel date meals. - viii.
 For partial day per diem, when travel is less than 24 hours but at least 12 consecutive hours, 75% of the full day GSA rate may be paid.
-A partial per diem with no overnight stay is taxable reimbursement to the employee.
+A partial per diem with no overnight stay is taxable reimbursement to the employee. - ix.

-viii.
 Please see the non-allowable expenses section (1.06.e) for details on expenses related to meals that are non-allowable and non-reimbursable.